robertointerface/payment-system/README.md

 # payment-system
-Payment system implemented by an aws state machine.
+Display AWS DevOps skills, Cloudformation, CI/CD, serverless, State Machine, create a Payment system implemented by an aws state machine.

 This project is NOT production ready, the purpose of the project is not to run this state machine <br>
 on AWS, the purpose is to show State machine orchestration WITH a good CI/CD methodology.